TravelLifestyle

 Best Time To Visit Zanzibar : Zanzibar is an year round destination.
 The most popular fall between June and October during the cool and pleasant spring season.
 December till February are the summer months that are enjoyable to on this tropical island.

-By Joanna from The World In My Pocket
+By Joanna of The World In My Pocket